donkuri/japanese-resources/README.md

   - [Thoughts on immersion](https://donkuri.github.io/learn-japanese/immersion/) - A collection of thoughts on immersion to help people get into it.
 Written by yours truly.
   - [How to immerse](https://learnjapanese.moe/guide/#27-how-to-immerse) - A discussion on immersion and how best to do it.
 Written by shoui.

+- Miscellaneous
+  [jimaku.cc](https://jimaku.cc/) - A website with many different subtitles for anime.

 ## Listening

 Listening is an important component of Japanese immersion.